port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 - Create a Github issue for documenting the incident.

 ### Automation backend
-As a backend for this automation, we will create a Github Workflow.
+As a backend for this automation, we will create a Github Workflow in our repository.

 <details>
     <summary>`Handle incident` GitHub workflow YAML</summary>